smmckay/quex-mirror/doc/source/01-basic-concepts/modes.rst

 A lexer does everything it does in a mode.
 A lexer mode is similar to human moods in the sense that it relates to specific behavior [#f1]_, but differs in a way that a lexer is is only in one distinct mode at a time.
-A lexer's behavior is primarily determined by the patterns for which it is lurking.
-All patterns of a mode are melted into one single state machine.
-The fewer patterns a lexer is trying to detect, the smaller its state machine and the more effective it can operate.
-Thus, it may be more efficient to separate patterns into different modes according the circumstances under which patterns may trigger.
-Also, it may be that the language changes.
-For example, in a programming language, when suddenly a phrase is to be parsed, then numbers may no longer be considered as numbers but just as strings.
+A lexer's behavior is primarily determined by the patterns for which it is lurking and how it reacts to matches.
+Grouping patterns and event handlers has several advantages.

+The exact same pattern may have different meanings dependent on the context in which it appears.
+Patterns which are redundant in some contexts might be removed from the detection state machine--thus improving efficiency.
+The same analyzer might have to deal with different languages such 'math' and 'text markup'.
+These are practical reasons for having lexical analyzer modes.
+Last but not least common behavior of different modes may be placed in a common base mode, thus ensuring homogeneity across multiple modes.

-Modes can be changed in two ways: *history independent*, using `GOTO`  and *history denpendent* using `GOSUB` and `GOUP`.
+A lexer's mode can be changed in two ways: *history independent*, using `GOTO`  and *history denpendent* using `GOSUB` and `GOUP`.
 Using `GOTO` a current mode is forgotten as soon as the target mode is entered.
 Using `GOSUB` the current mode is pushed on top of a stack before the new mode is entered.
 Upon `GOUP` the last